SKIP THESE BAD BUYS

-Keurig's brewing system may be convenient, but the non-recyclable, non-biodegradable single-serving K-Cups required have long been criticized for their environmental impact.
+Keurig's brewing system may be convenient, but the single-serving K-Cups required have long been criticized for their environmental impact.
 Nearly one in three American homes has a Keurig or other pod-based coffeemaker, which adds up to billions of pods placed in landfills every year.
-Until Keurig comes through on biodegradable cups, seek out a more eco-friendly alternative.
+The company has committed to changing that, however.
+Keurig sells some of its coffees in recyclable pods and says all of its K-Cups will be recyclable by 2020.

 In their efforts to cut out sugar and calories, diet soda drinkers may be exposing themselves to entirely different health risks.
 Diet soda consumption has been linked to developing metabolic syndrome, which often leads to diabetes or heart disease, as well as stroke and dementia.